hongseok-yang/probprog17/README.md

 at the KAIST CS department in the fall of 2017.
 The website will contain lecture slides and other course-related materials.

-Probabilistic programming refers to the idea of developing an expressive programming language for writing and reasoning about probabilistic models from machine learning and statistics.
-Such a language comes with the implementation of several generic inference algorithms, which can answer various queries about the models written in the language, such as posterior estimation and marginalisation.
-In doing so, it enables data scientists to focus on building good models, not designing effective algorithms of their models.
+Probabilistic programming refers to the idea of developing a programming language for writing and reasoning about probabilistic models from machine learning and statistics.
+Such a language comes with the implementation of several generic inference algorithms which can answer various queries about the models written in the language, such as posterior inference and marginalisation.
+By providing these algorithms, a probabilistic programming language enables data scientists to focus on using their domain expertise and building good models, not designing effective algorithms of their models, which often requires deep knowledge in machine learning, statistics and systems.
+Even experts in machine learning and statistics can get benefitted from such a probabilistic programming system because using the system they can easily explore highly advanced models.

-The goals of this course are to help students to learn how to use an expressive probabilistic programming language and to expose them to recent exciting results in this area, which come from machine learning, statistics, programming languages, and probability theory.
+This course has two goals.
+The first is to help students to be a good user of an expressive probabilistic programming language.
 Throughout the course, we will use a particular probabilistic programming language, called [Anglican](http://www.robots.ox.ac.uk/~fwood/anglican/), but we will emphasise general principles that apply to a wide range of existing probabilistic programming systems.
+The second goal is to expose the students to recent exciting results in probabilistic programming, which come from machine learning, statistics, programming languages, and probability theory.
+Through a group project, students will be given a chance to study one such result, to present what they learn, and to ponder over the result.

 ## Evaluation